Concept

 Coast FIRE

-Already saved enough that compound growth alone funds retirement — no further contributions required.
+Already saved enough that compound growth alone funds full retirement — no further contributions required.
+You still work to cover daily expenses, but the savings phase is over.

 Coast FIRE Calculator →